kentpmckinney/epi-beepboop/README.md

 ##### License: GPLv3
 ##### Description:

-``This program accepts a number and returns a number series with a range from 0 to the given number.
+``This program accepts a number (and optionally a user name) and returns a number series with a range from 0 to the given number.
 HAL is resisting the efforts of the user of this application, with output messed up accordingly.``

 ### Prerequisites:
 * ``git`` must be installed